 The Student authorizes the University to post Housing and Residence Life charges directly to his or her student account.
 The Student understands that the charges may include, but are not be limited to, housing fees, meal plan costs, cancellation fees, fines for conduct violations, reimbursement of damage costs, and lockout fees.
 The Student should contact Housing and Residence Life directly for a description of charges.
 The Student is obligated to pay any balance in full by the invoice due date.
 If the Student fails to comply with these terms, he or she will not be allowed to register for classes or receive transcripts or diplomas and may be denied other University services.
 If the Student fails to make timely payment of all or any part of assessed charges, the Student will be liable to the University for all costs (including reasonable attorneys' fees) the University incurs in pursuing collection against the Student.
 The University's late fee policies will also apply to charges imposed by Housing and Residence Life.
 The Student understands and agrees to these terms and accepts as the Student's personal responsibility any debt arising in connection with this Agreement.

 Students living in the residence halls must purchase a meal plan with the University's food service contractor (Bon Appétit).
-If the Student fails to specify a meal plan, the Preferred Club option will be assigned to the Student and he or she is liable for the cost of that plan.
-The minimum meal plan requirement for freshmen and sophomores is the Preferred Club; this includes the Murphy and Douglas Apartments.
+If the Student fails to specify a meal plan, the Meal Plan 4 option will be assigned to the Student and he or she is liable for the cost of that plan.
+The minimum meal plan requirement for freshmen and sophomores is the Meal Plan 4; this includes the Murphy and Douglas Apartments.
 The meal plan the Student selects for fall quarter will automatically be added to each subsequent quarter unless the Student requests a change through Housing and Residence Life in the first ten (10) class days of fall/winter/spring quarters.

 Additional money can be added on the Student's account at any time.
 Funds less than or equal to $100 remaining at the end of fall and winter quarters are rolled over to the next quarter.
 Funds remaining at the end of spring quarter are forfeited to the University.
-Commuter meal plans are the Murphy Plan and Convenience Club will roll over 100% quarter to quarter.
+Meal plan 6 and Meal Plan 7 will roll over 100% quarter to quarter.

 University representatives may enter the residence halls and the Student's unit at any time without prior notice, after knocking and announcing their presence, for the purposes of: (1) making necessary or agreed-upon repairs; (2) supplying necessary or agreed-upon services; (3) investigating health or safety concerns, or suspected violations of housing and other University policies (including, but not limited to, violations of firearm or drug, tobacco, and alcohol use policies); (4) verifying occupancy; (5) conducting inventories of University property; and (6) conducting facility inspections.